 Because, well, she’s Fergie.

-The sound is classic will.i.am, and with his previous hitmaker Nicki Minaj, this song is set to be a hit.
-The song was released alongside another single featuring rapper Rick Ross, Hungry and is listed as number four in the list of singles from the latest album.
-With a funky beat and awesome feature, iTEM loves this track and hope Fergie brings more of this style to the table with Double Dutchess.
+The sound is classic will.i.am, and with the previous hitmaker Nicki Minaj, this surely set to be a hit.
+The track was released alongside another single, featuring rapper Rick Ross: Hungry.
+And is listed as number four in the list of singles from the latest album.

 From there on, he continued his work by interning with Sonoma Discoveries Magazine and then shortly after wrote and interned for Fashion School Daily, where he solidified his love for feature writing and working with emerging talents from around the world.

 In December of 2016, he received an Honorary Master of Arts in Fashion Journalism from the Academy of Art University – And what an achievement that was, to be the first in his program to have graduated a full semester early – Bringing him to four design oriented degrees in a short five and a half years, nothing will stop him from bringing art of the few, to the eyes of many.

 He has worked in the fashion industry for just over a decade, from commercial retail visual management to corporate level ghost writing and consulting.
 Now, in this exact moment, T.J.D. takes his life public with the independent urban California lifestyle based fashion movement, iTEM MAGAZINE: A Platform For Rising Artists.